Last Updated on June 19, 2026 by Dr. Alan Jacobson

 They are willing to say, “This isn’t working — let’s rethink.”

-How to Find the Best Therapist: The Process
+How to Find the Best Therapist: A Process

 If you would like to take an active role in identifying the best therapist for your unique needs, background, and goals, this process may be helpful.